zefangm/hello-world/README.md

-# hello-world
+# Team LM
-my first repository

-Hello, there.
-This is me writing a commit message to describe me changes.
-I'm doing this following the starter's guide.
+This is a repository where Jintao Zhan, Shike Xu and Zefang Min collaborate with their travelers model competition 2021.